parsd/wpf-state-machine-tutorial/doc/source/plan.rst

    Overview class diagram for our models\ [#model-cd]_

 All of the above classes and namespaces except ``Stateless`` reside in the ``WpfStateMachineTutorial`` namespace.
 Our main class is ``GifCreator`` which also owns via associations the three state objects.
-Only the ``ConfigState`` is special as this is aggregated via its interface.
-I left the application namespace and the state associations out of the diagram to keep it readable.
+To keep the diagram readable I left out the aggregation of the three state types by the ``StateMachine<TState,TTrigger>``.
+Only the ``ConfigState`` is special as this is additionally aggregated via its interface.
+I omitted the application namespace for readability reasons.
 I also renamed the **Saving** group from the activities into ``Serialization`` (more programmer dialect).
 There will be more classes and interfaces in the end, but this should suffice to get started.

 But why …?
 ------------